mo-martin/wandisco-documentation/docs/quickstarts/hdp_sandbox_lhv_client-adlsg2_lan.md

 After all the prompts have been completed, you will be able to start the containers.

+[//]: <DAP-144 workaround, should be fixed now, but not tested yet.>

 1. Perform a docker image pull of specific images to be used for this quickstart:

    ```json